 Does then only this co-owner have to pay the property tax?

 No. It only means that the co-owner has to present the entire property tax to the municipality.
 Internally, he can demand reimbursement from the other co-owners in proportion to their share.

 Can the municipality be asked to collect the property tax separately?

 Yes, this is possible.
 The co-owners can apply to the municipality to divide the property tax among the co-owners according to their shares and collect it separately from each co-owner.
 For this purpose, the municipality must be informed of the data and shareholdings of the remaining co-owners.

-No. The allocation of the direct debit of the property tax to the various co-owners does not alter their joint and several liability to the municipality.
+No. The allocation of the direct debit of the property tax to the various co-owners does not alter their joint and several liabilities to the municipality.
 If one of the co-owners does not pay his share of the property tax, the municipality can claim the full amount from the other co-owners.

 What then is the advantage of the division?

-The advantage is that the municipality first arranges payment to each of the co-owners itself.
+The advantage is that the municipality first arranges payment to each of the co-owners themselves.
 This means that no co-owner first has to make a submission and take care of the reimbursement by the other co-owners.

 What does this mean in practice?

 As a rule, it is advisable to apply to the municipality for the direct debit to be distributed among the co-owners as soon as the property is purchased.
 This means that there is no need for a co-owner to present the property tax and take care of the reimbursement.